 Remember that once the baby hair is gone, it most likely won’t grow out the same.
 After the first cut, fine hair often grows thicker.
 And those cute baby curls you cut off may not grow back.

 Your baby or toddler most likely won’t like a surprise cut.

-Think about what actually goes into a haircut.
-Your little one has to sit still in a chair, wear a plastic cape, and have a stranger touching their hair.
-I personally recall feeling terrified, let alone my poor toddler!
+Think about what goes into the process of a haircut.
+Your little one has to sit still in a chair, wear a plastic cape, and have a stranger touch their hair.

 Try to prepare your child as much as possible.
 With a toddler, talk with them about it and explain how and why we get our hair cut.
-An even better idea would be to bring your child to watch you get a haircut — be a role model!
+An even better idea is to bring your child to watch you get a haircut.

 You might want to avoid using the word “cut.”
-Toddlers may get scared by the meaning of it.
-Instead, you can use the words “snip” or “trim.”
+Toddlers may get scared by the sound of it.
+Instead, you can use “snip” or “trim.”

 Plan and Prepare

 Make sure your child is not hungry or tired.
-My little ones would be the worst case of “hangry” when they hadn’t eaten.
-And a tired child is more likely to throw a tantrum — that’s the last thing we need!
+A “hangry” or tired child is more likely to throw a tantrum, which is the last thing you need during a haircut.